Language selection

 Corrections flow chart

-Text description
+Text version

-Go to 58(1) Determination or 58(2) Deemed determination
+58(1) Determination or 58(2) Deemed determination

-Go to 32.2 Correction
+32.2 Correction

-Then proceed to 60(1) Request for re-determination or further re-determination
+60(1) Request for re-determination or further re-determination

-Prima Facie, evident, and transparent legislative provisions
+Appendix: Prima facie, evident and transparent, legislative provisions

-1. The following paragraphs provide examples of when importers may have reason to believe that a declaration of origin, tariff classification, or value for duty is incorrect on the basis of prima facie, evident, and transparent legislative provisions.
+1. The following paragraphs provide examples of when importers may have reason to believe that a declaration of origin, tariff classification, or value for duty is incorrect on the basis of prima facie, evident and transparent, legislative provisions.

-2. The circumstances surrounding the declaration may be considered in determining whether a legislative provision for an importation was prima facie, evident, and transparent.
+2. The circumstances surrounding the declaration may be considered in determining whether a legislative provision for an importation was prima facie, evident and transparent.

-3. The examples of prima facie, evident, and transparent legislative provisions listed herein are not exhaustive.
+3. The examples of prima facie, evident and transparent, legislative provisions listed herein are not exhaustive.

-4. Examples of prima facie, evident, and transparent legislative origin provisions:
+4. Examples of prima facie, evident, and transparent, legislative origin provisions:

 A. Subsection 35.1 (1) of the Act reads as follows:

-(1) “Subject to any regulations made under subsection (4), proof of origin, in the prescribed form containing the prescribed information and containing or accompanied by the information, statements or proof required by any regulations made under subsection (4), shall be furnished in respect of all goods that are imported.”
+(1) Subject to any regulations made under subsection (4), proof of origin, in the prescribed form with the prescribed information and with the information, statements or proof required by any regulations made under subsection (4), shall be furnished in respect of all goods that are imported.

 B. Paragraph 13(a) of the Proof of Origin of Imported Goods Regulations reads as follows:

-13. “Proof of origin of goods accounted for under section 32 of the Act on or after January 1, 1998, shall be furnished at the following times:
+13. Proof of origin of goods accounted for under section 32 of the Act on or after shall be furnished at the following times:

-(a) at any time the goods are accounted for under subsection 32(1), (3) or (5) of the Act;”
+(a) at any time the goods are accounted for under subsection 32(1), (3) or (5) of the Act;

-Therefore, an importer will have reason to believe that a declaration of origin is incorrect if the importer is unable to provide proof of origin to an officer for the imported goods or, if at the time of accounting, the proof of origin does not apply to the goods being imported.
+Therefore, an importer will have reason to believe that a declaration of origin is incorrect if the importer is unable to provide proof of origin to an officer for the imported goods or if, at the time of accounting, the proof of origin does not apply to the goods being imported.

-5. The following are examples of prima facie, evident, and transparent legislative tariff classification provisions as listed in the Schedule to the Customs Tariff:
+5. The following are examples of prima facie, evident and transparent, legislative tariff classification provisions as listed in the Schedule to the Customs Tariff:

 A. Classification of live fish: